 In addition to safety requirements, edge AI deployments have unique security needs compared to systems in data centers or the cloud — since humans and machines operate side by side in edge environments.

-The IGX platform has a hardened, end-to-end security architecture that starts at the system level and expands through over-the-air updates from the cloud.
+The IGX platform has a hardened, end-to-end zero-trust security architecture that starts at the system level and expands through over-the-air updates from the cloud.
 Advanced networking and a dedicated security controller are paired with NVIDIA Fleet Command, which brings secure edge AI management and orchestration from the cloud.

 The first product offering of the IGX platform is NVIDIA IGX Orin, the world’s most powerful, compact and energy-efficient AI system for accelerating the development of autonomous industrial machines and medical devices.

 IGX Orin developer kits will be available early next year.
 Each includes an integrated GPU and CPU for high-performance AI compute, as well as an NVIDIA ConnectX-7 SmartNIC to deliver high-performance networking with ultra-low latency and advanced security.

 IGX also brings up to 10 years of full-stack support from NVIDIA and leading partners.